strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-beta.19-to-beta.19.4.md

 ---
 title: Migrate from beta.19.x to beta.19.4 - Strapi Developer Documentation
-description: The following documentation covers how you can migrate your Strapi application from beta.19.x to beta.19.4.
+description: Learn how you can migrate your Strapi application from beta.19.x to beta.19.4.
 ---

 # Migration guide from beta.19.x to beta.19.4